Maharshi-24/ParkSahayMQTTServer/README.md

 - `MQTT_USERNAME`: (Optional) Username for MQTT broker authentication
 - `MQTT_PASSWORD`: (Optional) Password for MQTT broker authentication

+#### Temporary Setup

+If you haven't set up your own MQTT broker yet, you can use a public test broker temporarily:

+- `MQTT_BROKER_URL`: `mqtt://broker.hivemq.com`
+- Leave `MQTT_USERNAME` and `MQTT_PASSWORD` blank

+**Important**: The public test broker should only be used for testing.
+It's not secure for production use and has limitations on connection time and message size.
+Replace with your own broker as soon as possible.

 ### Automatic Deployment with render.yaml

 This repository includes a `render.yaml` file for automatic deployment.
 You can use the "Blueprint" feature in Render to deploy directly from this configuration.